 Frequently Asked Questions

-Below are some of the most common questions I’ve received after first sharing these recipes a few years ago.
+Below are answers to some of the most common questions I’ve received about dry shampoo over the years.

 Why make my own dry shampoo instead of buy it?

-For starters, it is very inexpensive and quick to make.
-Also, many dry shampoo products contain ingredients such as talc, parabens, phthalates, which have been linked to cancer and hormone disruption.
+I make my own because it’s so quick and affordable.
+Also, many dry shampoo products contain ingredients such as talc, parabens, phthalates, isobutane, which have been linked to cancer and hormone disruption.

-If you’d rather buypre-made options, though, here are some non-toxic options:
+Yes!
+If you’d rather buy dry shampoo, here are some non-toxic options:

 - QET Botanicals Lavender Powder Dry Shampoo

-- Drop Dead Gorgeous Dry Shampoo (Dark Hair)r
+- Drop Dead Gorgeous Dry Shampoo (Dark Hair)

 - Drop Dead Gorgeous Dry Shampoo (Light Hair)